 After completing your FAFSA application, if you feel you need to take out a student loan (in addition to any grant funding you’re eligible for):

-- Download this Loan Request.
+- Download the Loan Request Form.
 Please note that NMSU does not award loans for new freshmen until 30 days into the semester.
 Financial Aid advisors will require verification that you are attending all classes and submitting academic work, before approving a loan.